dgroomes/wiremock-playground/README.md

 Instructions:

 * Use Java 11
+* Run:
-* Run with `./gradlew programmatic:run`
+  * `./gradlew programmatic:run`
-* Make a request to a stubbed endpoint with `curl --request GET --url http://localhost:8070/message`
+* Make requests to the stubbed endpoints:
+  * `curl --request GET --url http://localhost:8070/message`
+  * `curl --request GET --url http://localhost:8070/random-integer`
 * Observe the Jetty server statistics by going to <http://localhost:8070/stats/> in your browser
   * Statistics include things like the number of responses with 200/300/400/500 status codes, the number of connections, and the amount of memory used by the underlying Jetty server.